richlander/container-workshop/aspnetcore.md

 The following patterns rely on [OCI image publishing](publish-oci.md).
 This document provides a shorter set of examples, specific to web apps.
 See [Dockerfile samples](dockerfile-samples.md) for learning about using Dockerfiles.

+For ASP.NET Core and native AOT, see [Publish in SDK container](publish-in-sdk-container.md).

 ## Hello ASP.NET Core

 OCI publish is available by default for web apps.
 The extra package doesn't need to be installed.
 We'll configure the app to